 Six Facts About the Wildebeest Migration Across the Serengeti

-Enormous herds of wildebeest and zebra traversing the East African plains while predators follow in stealthy pursuit.
+Imagine enormous herds of wildebeest and zebra traversing the East African plains while predators follow in stealthy pursuit.
 It’s something you’ve almost certainly seen on film, and now you can witness this dramatic event in person during The Great Migration.

-Here are some interesting facts you might not know about this amazing natural event and its real star—the wildebeest.
+Here are some interesting facts you might not know about this amazing natural event and its star—the wildebeest.

 2. Water crossings are one of the most dangerous obstacles for wildebeest.
 Hippos and Nile crocodiles lay in wait at many river crossings.
-In addition to predators who take advantage of the water, hundreds of wildebeest may drown if they choose a time or spot to cross where the water is too high or fast.
+In addition to predators that take advantage of the water, hundreds of wildebeest may drown if they choose a time or spot to cross where the water is too high or fast.

 4. Wildebeest calves are born to run.
 Newborn wildebeests, known for gaining coordination faster than other ungulates, get to their feet two to three minutes after birth and are able to run with the herd after just five minutes.
 Before long, they can even outrun a lion!

-This guest post was written by Chris Kassar, an intrepid adventurer and a freelance writer for Nat Hab.
+This guest post was written by Chris Kassar, an intrepid adventurer and freelance writer for Nat Hab.
 Chris is passionate about using her words and imagery to document her outdoor adventures and bring attention to the need to protect wild places.